chrislo27/RhythmHeavenRemixEditor/docs/Advanced-options.md

 # Advanced Options

-Advanced Options can be set by clicking the version text five times in the Info and Settings screen.
+Advanced Options can be set by clicking the version text five times or pressing `CTRL+A` in the Info and Settings screen.

-You can enable/disable Advanced Options.
+You can enable/disable all of Advanced Options.

 If enabled, these features become available: